OpenTok encryption lets you create OpenTok archives where the data is never at rest in an unencrypted state.

 https://api.opentok.com/v2/project/$api_key/archive/storage

-The following command line example securely sets the certificate for Vonage to use when encrypting archives to be uploaded to an Microsoft Azure bucket:
+The following command line example securely sets the certificate for Vonage to use when encrypting archives to be uploaded to a Microsoft Azure bucket:

 api_key=12345